Delooping the functor calculus tower: Fulton-MacPherson operad

 \section{Fulton-MacPherson operad $\calF_m$}

-The Fulton-MacPherson operad $\mathcal{F}_m$ is a well known model (operad equivalent to) of the little discs operad $\mathcal{B}_m$.
+The Fulton-MacPherson operad $\mathcal{F}_m$ is a well known model of the little discs operad $\mathcal{B}_m$.
 In case $m=1$, $\calF_1$ is the Stasheff $A_\infty$ operad: $\calF_1(k)$ is a disjoint union of $k!$ associahedra $A_{k-2}$~\cite{Stasheff63}, \cite[Theorem~4.19]{Sinha04}.
-It was introduced simultaneously by several people, in particular by Kontsevich and Getzler-Jones, since then it had a countless number of applications in mathematical physics and topology.
-Here are some very few of them~\cite{Getzler94,Kontsevich99,Salvatore99,Sinha04,Sinha09,Turchin13,Volic14}.
+It appeared first in a work by Getzler-Jones~\cite{Getzler94} and also in papers by Kontsevich~\cite{Kontsevich99,Kontsevich03} and by Markl~\cite{Markl99}.
+Since then it had a countless number of applications in mathematical physics and topology.
+Here are some of them~\cite{CFT02,Kontsevich01,Salvatore99,Sinha04,Sinha09,Turchin13,Volic14}.
 In this section we provide one more application of this operad, which together with Main Theorem~\ref{th:main} completes the proof of Main Theorem~\ref{th:delooping1}.

 \begin{thm} For any $m\geq 1$, the Fulton-MacPherson operad $\calF_m$ is strongly coherent. \end{thm}